-Forget the Pet: Chia Seeds Were Made to be Eaten
+Forget the Pet: Chia Seeds Were Made to Be Eaten

 For such a tiny seed, it holds a lot of nutrients.